-The decrease in impairment charges of \$2.5 million was primarily due to the timing of impairment charges taken on certain properties.
-The impairments were primarily due to shortened hold periods, rising interest rates, vacancy and lack of leasing prospects.
+The increase in impairment charges of \$13.5 million was primarily related to the timing of impairment charges recognized on certain properties.
+The impairments in 2023 were taken on office assets primarily due to potential sales.

-The decrease in gains on sales of properties of \$308.2 million was primarily related to the sale of 22 properties to a newly-formed joint venture in 2021 and the timing of property dispositions.
+The decrease in gains on sales of properties of \$26.1 million was related to the timing of property dispositions.

-The increase in selling profit from sales-type leases of \$47.1 million was due to three leases qualifying as sales-type leases in 2022 with no comparable transactions in 2021.
+The decrease in selling profit from sales-type lease of \$47.1 million was due to three leases qualifying as sales-type leases in 2022 with no comparable transaction in 2023.